 Exception.
-The Tax Relief and Health Care Act of 2006 allows employers to make larger HSA contributions for a nonhighly compensated employee than for a highly compensated employee for 2019 is an employee who meets either of the following tests.
+The Tax Relief and Health Care Act of 2006 allows employers to make larger HSA contributions for a nonhighly compensated employee than for a highly compensated employee.
+A highly compensated employee for 2020 is an employee who meets either of the following tests.

 - 1. The employee was a 5% owner at any time during the year or the preceding year. - 2.
-The employee received more than \$120,000 in pay for the preceding year.
+The employee received more than \$125,000 in pay for the preceding year.